Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

+Beg and van Beek integrate the superblock approach of Malik \etal{} with \emph{spatial scheduling}~\cite{Beg2013} using CP.
+Spatial scheduling assigns instructions to clusters of functional units and register banks in clustered processors which are common in embedded systems.
+Spatial and instruction scheduling are interdependent as assigning data-dependent instructions to different clusters requires scheduling additional intercluster copy instructions.
+The problem is solved by decomposition where clusters are first assigned and for each given assignment an optimal schedule is computed as in Malik \etal{} Experiments by Beg and van Beek on SPEC2000 benchmarks and different configurations of an ideal clustered processor based on PowerPC~\cite{Diefendorff1994} show that integrating superblock and spatial scheduling can improve significantly the weighted makespan of heuristic approaches for clustered processors (by up to 26\% on average, depending on the configuration) at the expense of compilation scalability (the largest superblock solved optimally contains 100 instructions compared to the 2600 instructions of Malik \etal{}).

-\paragraph{Trace scheduling.}
+\paragraph{Trace scheduling}

-Superblocks can be generalized into \emph{traces} to increase further the scope for scheduling, at the expense of higher complexity in handling compensation code.
+Superblocks can be generalized into \emph{traces} to further increase the scope for scheduling, at the expense of higher complexity in handling compensation code.
 A trace is a collection of consecutive basic blocks with possibly multiple entry and exit points~\cite{Fisher1981}.
-Besides requiring compensation code due to exits (as for superblock scheduling), trace scheduling must insert compensation code when moving instructions before entry points.
+Figure~\ref{fig:trace-cfg} shows a trace with three basic blocks $\B{1}$, $\B{2}$, and $\B{3}$.
+Trace scheduling considers all possible execution paths through a trace.
+The example trace consists of three paths: $p_1 = \sequence{\B{1}}$, $p_2 = \sequence{\B{1}, \B{2}, \B{3}}$, and $p_3 = \sequence{\B{3}}$.
+Besides requiring compensation code due to exits (as with superblock scheduling), trace scheduling must insert compensation code when moving instructions before entry points.
+For example, $i_4$ in Figure~\ref{fig:trace-cfg} is executed by $p_2$ and $p_3$.
+Therefore, moving $i_4$ to $b_2$ (above the entry point of $p_3$) must be compensated by the insertion of a duplicate of $i_4$ in $\B{5}$.

-The only published optimal approach for trace scheduling is due to Shobaki \etal{}~\cite{Shobaki2009}.
-This approach exploits the same technique as Shobaki and Wilken's superblock scheduler and cannot thus be strictly seen as combinatorial optimization.
-Nevertheless, a brief discussion follows for completeness.
-The main difference with the superblock approach by the same authors lies in the objective function.
-In trace scheduling, all possible execution paths through a trace must be considered.
-Also, it is desirable to account for the cost of inserting compensation code outside the trace.
-With these considerations in mind, Shobaki \etal{} propose the following objective function to be minimized: